touskar/parallel-task-queue/README.md

 As we known, Node.js has an event-driven architecture capable of asynchronous I/O  and  callbacks are unordered.
 But sometimes we may need the requests to be processed in order.
 Seq-queue takes the responsibility to make the asynchronous, unordered processing flow into serial and ordered.

 Parallel-task-queue is a FIFO task queue and we can push tasks as we wish, anytime(before the queue closed), anywhere(if we hold the queue instance).
-A task is known as a function and we can do anything in the function and just need to call `task.done()` to tell the queue current task has finished.
+A task is known as a function and we can do anything in the function and just need to call `task.done(data)` (`.then` will be called) to tell the queue current task has finished success fully or `task.error(error)` (`.catch will be called).

  * Tags: node.js